Kampala–Mpigi Expressway

 The Kampala–Mpigi Expressway, also Busega–Mpigi Expressway, is a four-lane, dual carriage highway under construction in the Central Region of Uganda, connecting, Kampala, the capital city, and Mpigi, the headquarters of Mpigi District.

 Location

 The road starts at Busega, a neighborhood in Rubaga Division in the city of Kampala.
 It continues in a southwesterly direction, through Kyengera, Nabbingo and Nsangi to end at Mpigi, a distance of approximately 28.5 km.
-The approximate coordinates of the road, near the town of Maya, are 0°15'54.0"N, 32°25'49.0"E (Latitude:0.265012; Longitude:32.430288).
 The expressway is a component of the Kampala–Masaka Road.

 Background

 The current road is a two-lane single carriageway in good condition.
 The government of Uganda plans to widen the road to a four-lane dual carriage highway, as part of its efforts to decongest Kampala.
 The construction is planned to be funded under a public-private partnership arrangement.

 The design includes four major interchanges at Nabbingo, Nsangi, Maya and Lugala.
 These interchanges will allow connection with the Kampala Northern Bypass Highway and the Entebbe–Kampala Expressway.
 The government of Uganda has secured funding of US$91 million (UShs322 billion) to fund the 23 km section between Busega and Mpigi.
 The 9.5 km section between Kibuye and Busega is to be expanded by China Communications Construction Company (CCCC), with funding from the Exim Bank of China, once CCCC has completed the Entebbe-Kampala Expressway.